k3jph/k3jph.github.io/_ancestry/guild-of-colonial-artisans-and-tradesmen.md

 Bonnell practiced carpentry during a period when wood-frame construction was central to settlement building in the mid-Atlantic colonies.
-His work likely included the construction and maintenance of homes and other wooden structures typical of early New England–influenced settlements.
+His work likely included the construction and maintenance of homes and other wooden structures typical of early New England-influenced settlements.
 The survival of his house offers one of the few material links to Elizabethtown's founding generation.

 ### Early History of Elizabethtown, New Jersey